makuc/GCFunctions-Private-Go-Modules/README.md

 gcloud builds submit --config cloudbuild.yaml --substitutions=_PREFIX="myprefix" .
 ```

-Note:
+**Note:**

 Notice the flag: `--substitutions=` - this is how we tell the Cloud Build what out _PREFIX is going to be during this build-time.
 By using the same PREFIX, one can easily delete the whole group of testing functions from the same stage (deployed using the same _PREFIX) by executing this command:
-If you want to remove this option from this command, you'd also have to remove all its occurrences within `cloudbuild.yaml`.

 ```console
 gcloud builds submit --config cloudbuilddelete.yaml --substitutions=_PREFIX="myprefix" --no-source
 ```

-Note:
+**Note:**

+If you want to remove _substitutions_ from this command, you'd also have to remove all its occurrences within `cloudbuild.yaml`.

 Notice the `--no-source` flag.
 This flag is used because we aren't compiling/building the app, only deleting the already existing Cloud Functions.
-This simply means we have no need for sending any source code,
-which saves us the time it normally takes to upload the source code archive and verify its content.
+This simply means we have no need for sending any source code, which saves us the time it normally takes to upload the source code archive and verify its contents.

 Your functions are now online!
+Or removed ...

 To simplify the process, you can also use: